Jakeler/ble-serial/README.md

 The `ble-serial` tool itself has a few more options:
 ```
   -h, --help            show this help message and exit
-  -v                    Increase verbosity (logs all data going through)
+  -v, --verbose         Increase verbosity to log all data going through (default: False)
   -d DEVICE, --dev DEVICE
-                        BLE device address to connect (hex format, can be seperated by colons)
+                        BLE device address to connect (hex format, can be seperated by colons) (default: None)
+  -t {public,random}, --address-type {public,random}
+                        BLE address type, either public or random (default: public)
+  -i ADAPTER, --interface ADAPTER
+                        BLE host adapter number to use (default: 0)
   -w WRITE_UUID, --write-uuid WRITE_UUID
-                        The GATT chracteristic to write the serial data, you might use "scan.py -d" to find it out
+                        The GATT chracteristic to write the serial data, you might use "scan.py -d" to find it out (default: None)
   -l FILENAME, --log FILENAME
-                        Enable optional logging of all bluetooth traffic to file
+                        Enable optional logging of all bluetooth traffic to file (default: None)
+  -b, --binary          Log data as raw binary, disable transformation to hex.
+Works only in combination with -l (default: False)
-  -p PORT, --port PORT  Symlink to virtual serial port (default = /tmp/ttyBLE)
+  -p PORT, --port PORT  Symlink to virtual serial port (default: /tmp/ttyBLE)
+  -r READ_UUID, --read-uuid READ_UUID
+                        The GATT characteristic to subscribe to notifications to read the serial data (default: None)

 ```
 Only the device address is always required:
 ```